utlib/collections-uoft/docs/requesting_a_new_top-level_collection.md

 * PID of collection (this will be included in the URL for your top-level collection and *cannot* be changed once it is published)
 * Emails for staff who will require access to the Collections U of T administration back end

+**Note: because of service capacity, approving your request, onboarding staff, and setting up your new collection may take 2-8 weeks to complete.**

 To have your request for a new top-level collection in Collections U of T approved, please ensure:
 * You commit to following Collections U of T policies and procedures, both current and as they evolve
 * You have staff members available who are familiar with metadata best practices and can follow Collections U of T metadata guidelines